Data Privacy and Security: What’s the Difference?

 Complying with the EU AI Act is of paramount importance for organizations involved in AI development and usage.

-Organizations must take several steps to ensure compliance with the EU AI Act.
+Organizations must take several steps to ensure compliance with the EU AI Act, as it applies to all EU member states.
 This includes conducting AI system assessments, implementing necessary safeguards, establishing effective governance mechanisms—potentially through a dedicated AI office—and adhering to transparency and disclosure requirements.

 Compliance timelines vary depending on the specific provisions of the Act.
 For instance, the ban on certain AI systems posing unacceptable risks will take effect six months after the Act's entry into force, while other requirements, such as those for high-risk systems, will be phased in over a longer period.